The Karen Read trial: Acquitted of John O’Keefe's murder

 According to the defence, McCabe – the sister-in-law of Brian Albert – made a suspicious Google search at 2:27am on the morning in question, hours before O’Keefe was discovered.
 The search?
 ‘Hos(sic) long to die in cold’.

-The discrepancy lies at the heart of the defence’s argument – that key witnesses may not be telling the whole truth.
+The discrepancy was a key part of the defence’s argument – that key witnesses may not be telling the whole truth.

-Prosecutors have since attempted to exclude the testimony of a digital forensics expert from Read’s retrial.
-They argue the claim from Richard Green, of United States Forensics, that the search was made at 2:27am lacks any evidentiary support.
+Prosecutors attempted to exclude the testimony of a digital forensics expert from Read’s retrial.
+They argued the claim from Richard Green, of United States Forensics, that the search was made at 2:27am lacked any evidentiary support.

 Michael Proctor and the question of misconduct

-Further fuelling public intrigue are the revelations surrounding Michael D. Proctor, the former Massachusetts State Police trooper assigned as the lead investigator in the case.
+Further fuelling public intrigue were revelations surrounding Michael D. Proctor, the former Massachusetts State Police trooper assigned as the lead investigator in the case.

 In March 2025, Proctor was terminated and dishonourably discharged from the Massachusetts State Police following an internal trial board.